Top 15 developer productivity tools for 2026

 Everhour pros

-• Flexible logging: Timers, manual entry, and reports.
+• Supports timers, manual entry, and scheduled reports.

 Everhour cons

-• Integration reliance: Works best with PM tools.
+• Works best when paired with a PM tool.

 Everhour pricing